Boeing factory workers cope with the coronavirus threat as layoffs loom

 Boeing’s Kowal said the company will continue to closely monitor the situation, working with state health officials.

-A mechanic who works in Auburn parts fabrication plant, and who has vulnerable elderly family members in her home, is one of those employees who remains anxious about the risk from the virus — even though she recognizes that conditions are better than they were before the March shutdown.
+A mechanic who works in the Auburn parts-fabrication plant, and who has vulnerable elderly family members in her home, is one of those employees who remains anxious about the risk from the virus — even though she recognizes that conditions are better than they were before the March shutdown.

 “If people follow the rules, they’ll be safe,” she said.
 “But just being here, we have some measure of risk.”